perpetualKid/BrickPi.Uwp/README.md

 ### Voltage

 The BrickPi+ has an onboard MCP3031 chip, connected to the Raspberry I2C bus.
-This chip can be used to read the current voltage supplied to the Raspberry/BrickPi stack, i.e. to monitor battery supply.
+This chip can be used to read the current voltage supplied to the Raspberry/BrickPi stack, i.e. to monitor power supply from battery.

 Simple read the brick's Voltage property.